metakocka/metakocka_api_base/docs/product_list.md

 Notes :
 * head of respond contains attributes (sales, limit, etc) from request.
-* product_list_count is number of records in respond.
+* product\_list\_count is number of records in respond.
 Not the number of all records.
-If product_list_count = limit, you should read next window of results.
+If product\_list\_count = limit, you should read next window of results.
+* amount\_detail will give you detail view for amount on different warehouses and separate by serial number, exp date, microloc or lot.

 ## 1.2 With pricelist
 Request :